mlromramse/buddy/README.md

 	b.
 Add another `Custom TSP Rule` with port 5901 and Source `My IP`
 12. Click on `[ Review and Launch ]` and make sure there are no warnings on the page you get.
 13. Click on `[ Launch ]`
 14. On this final step you have to select a key-pair that you have access to.
-Do that and tick the `I aknowledge...` checkbox and click the `[ Launch Instances ]` button.
+Do that and tick the `I acknowledge...` checkbox and click the `[ Launch Instances ]` button.
 15. Click on the `[ View Instances ]` button to go back to your list of instances.
 In that view you will find your instance pending and slowly starting.
 When the Status Checks has gone through you can access the instance through your VNC Viewer of choice or by SSH.